microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-industrydataroot-post-inboundflows.md

 ## Response

-If successful, this method returns a `200 OK` response code and an updated [inboundFlow](../resources/industrydata-inboundflow.md) object in the response body.
+If successful, this method returns a `201 Created` response code and an [inboundFlow](../resources/industrydata-inboundflow.md) object in the response body.

 ## Examples